 A backbone or core network is a component of a computer network that connects networks and provides a conduit for data to flow between LANs or subnetworks.

-A backbone can connect multiple networks within a
+A backbone can connect multiple networks within a single building

 , across multiple buildings on campus, or across large distances.

 The capacity of the backbone is usually greater than the capacity of the networks linked to it.